Dr. AlGhamdi was applauded by the ICU staff for the exceptional care he provides to his patients.

 Value-based care is a relatively new model for payment reimbursement that incentivizes providers and facilities to focus on improving patient outcomes.

 The concept of value-based care is relatively new and complex.
 That's why we created our educational series called “HNI FYI” — to educate our readers about value-based care and its impact on healthcare.
 We’ll break down value-based care from a variety of points of view across the healthcare landscape and share the latest research from credible and reliable sources.
-Make sure to subscribe to the HNI Insider blog and follow our social media accounts for more HNI FYI posts as we continue to share them throughout the month.
+Make sure to subscribe to the HNI Insider blog and follow our social media accounts for more HNI FYI posts.

 Our first HNI FYI aims to answer one simple question: What is the goal of value-based care?